xmatekaj/AwesomeEducationalGames/README.md

 -- Always opt out of cookies.

+## Lua

+- [Mudlet](https://www.mudlet.org/about/) - Game client that allows you to play MUDs (text-only MMORPGs).
+You can write Lua code in Mudlet to help you play MUDs.

 ## Programming
+- [Blockly Games: Maze](https://blockly.games/maze) - Code your way out of the maze
 - [Clips the Game](https://md5crypt.github.io/clipsgame/) - A demanding logic game based on the clips rule engine.
 - [CodinGame](https://www.codingame.com/start) - A challenge-based training platform where you can play with the hottest programming topics.
+- [Colobot](https://colobot.info) - Colobot: Gold Edition is a real-time strategy game, where you can program your units (bots) in a language called CBOT, which is similar to C++ and Java.
+Your mission is to find a new planet to live and survive.
+Save humanity and get programming skills!
+- [CoreWars](http://www.corewars.org/index.html) - Core War is a game played by two or more programs (and vicariously by their authors) written in an assembly language called Redcode and run in a virtual computer called MARS (for Memory Array Redcode Simulator).
+The object of the game is to cause all processes of the opposing program to terminate, leaving your program in sole posession of the machine.
 - [Cube Composer](https://david-peter.de/cube-composer/) - A puzzle game inspired by functional programming.
 - [Deadlock Empire](https://deadlockempire.github.io/) - Solve puzzles with concurrency.
+- [Guido van Robot](https://gvr.sourceforge.net) - Guido van Robot, or GvR for short, is a programming language and free software application designed to introduce beginners to the fundamentals of programming.
+GvR runs on Windows, Macintosh, and GNU/Linux, in a variety of languages!
+It's great in both the classroom and the home as a way of introducing people to the basic concepts of programming.
+- [Scratch](https://scratch.mit.edu) - MIT's Scratch is a block based programming language where you can learn about events, conditionals, variables, and more by building your own games and animations.
 - [Screeps](https://screeps.com/) - The world's first MMO strategy sandbox game for programmers.
 - [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) - Learn to code on your iPad in a seriously fun way.
-- [Colobot](https://colobot.info) - Colobot: Gold Edition is a real-time strategy game, where you can program your units (bots) in a language called CBOT, which is similar to C++ and Java.
-Your mission is to find a new planet to live and survive.
-Save humanity and get programming skills!
-- [Scratch](https://scratch.mit.edu) - MIT's Scratch is a block based programming language where you can learn about events, conditionals, variables, and more by building your own games and animations.
-- [Blockly Games: Maze](https://blockly.games/maze) - Code your way out of the maze
+- [$] [CodeGames](https://codegames.io/en) - Real time programming game where you compete against other players by coding the behaviour of a space ship.
+The programming language is easy to learn and the game is super fun.
+Subscribe to one of our tournaments and compete for the prize.
+- [$] [MHRD](https://store.steampowered.com/app/576030/MHRD/) - MHRD is a hardware design game, in which you design various hardware circuits in a hardware description language.
+The hardware circuits you design get more complex as you go until you create a fully functional CPU design.
+- [$] [Shenzhen I/O](https://www.zachtronics.com/shenzhen-io/) - Build circuits using a variety of components from different manufacturers, like microcontrollers, memory, and logic gates.
+Write code in a compact and powerful assembly language where every instruction can be conditionally executed.

 ## Python